MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-data-import.md

 	     formatFile = "myfile.sas7bcat")

-## Importing SPSS Data
+## Example: SPSS Data

-The *rxImport* function can also be used to read data from SPSS files.
+The **rxImport** function can also be used to read data from SPSS files.
 The sample directory contains an SPSS version of the claims data as claims.sav.
 We can read it into .xdf format as follows:

 	#  Importing SPSS Data